-- ▶ Statements in Project Design Document. - Financial analysis for Test 2 and 3: - A full financial analysis (including expected costs and revenues) of the funds required to implement and manage for the project duration (Test 3). - A sub-analysis of the actual planting and establishment costs to Year 10 and the proportion covered by carbon finance (Test 2). - Further evidence to support barrier test if used.
+- Statements in Project Design Document. - WCC Cashflow Spreadsheet for Test 2 and 3: - A full financial analysis (including expected costs and revenues) of the funds required to implement and manage for the project duration (Test 3). - A sub-analysis of the actual planting and establishment costs to Year 10 and the proportion covered by carbon finance (Test 2). - Further evidence to support the barrier test if used.